-- Yes, you may run virtual machines with more than 16 cores by stacking licenses.
-For example, for two 2-processor licenses or two 16-core licenses, you may run a virtual machine with up to 32 cores.
+Yes, you may run virtual machines with more than 16 cores by stacking licenses.
+For example, for two 2-processor licenses or 32 cores licenses, you may run a virtual machine with up to 32 cores.

 - If you licensed Windows Server through Core Infrastructure Suite (CIS), you can use the Azure Hybrid Benefit.
 The System Center component in CIS, however, is not covered.

 - Yes, you are eligible for the Azure Hybrid Benefit for purchases through partners that resell Azure Infrastructure, provided you have active Software Assurance coverage.
 For example, if you purchase Azure via a Cloud Solution Provider, you are eligible for the Azure Hybrid Benefit.